binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 * elph.inp_lambda.* → electron–phonon data files.
 * 0.10 → Coulomb pseudopotential (μ*).
 lambda.x <lambda.in> lambda.out
+note: if there is any minus sign in elph. inp_lambda.* lines before Gauss broadening, then remove the negative sign
 ## 12. Generate α²F(ω) and λ(ω)

 Run: